This Week At Our Lady Of Wrong:

 The spending cuts to date have fallen almost

-, putting both defense and domestic
+entirely on discretionary spending, putting both defense and domestic

 discretionary spending on track to fall steadily as a share of GDP.
 The Sequester